meta-llama/llama-recipes/recipes/finetuning/single_gpu/README.md

 * `--quantization` boolean flag to enable int8 quantization

+> [!NOTE]
+> In case you are using a multi-GPU machine please make sure to only make one of them visible using `export CUDA_VISIBLE_DEVICES=GPU:id`.
+>
+> All the setting defined in [config files](src/llama_recipes/configs/) can be passed as args through CLI when running the script, there is no need to change from config files directly.

-## How to run with different datasets?
+### How to run with different datasets?

-Currently 4 datasets are supported that can be found in [Datasets config file](../src/llama_recipes/configs/datasets.py).
+Currently 4 datasets are supported that can be found in [Datasets config file](../../../src/llama_recipes/configs/datasets.py).

 * `grammar_dataset` : use this [notebook](../src/llama_recipes/datasets/grammar_dataset/grammar_dataset_process.ipynb) to pull and process theJfleg and C4 200M datasets for grammar checking.